shreyks/iPracticeApiSkeleton/README.md

  ## To Do
  - Separation of concerns to move all DB access functions to a different layer from the service layers, added to the DataAccess project.
  - Separation of DB queries from the Booking service to a separate layer in the DataAccessProject.
+ - Create a data transfer object type for internal usage in the service layer.